hcagri/T-GNN/README.md

 `Authors:`
 Yi Xu, Lichen Wang, Yizhou Wang, Yun Fu

 My goal in this project is to reproduce the ade/fde results for only some of the source-target domain pairs shared in Tables 2,3 and 6 in the paper.
-As explanined in the experimental settings, I will be treating each scene as one trajectory domain and the reproduced model is trained on only one domain and tested on another domain.
+As explanined in the experimental settings, I will be treating each scene as one trajectory domain and the reproduced model will be trained on only one domain and tested on another domain.

 ## 1.1.
 Paper summary